rse/graphql-tools-sequelize/README.md

 })
 ```

-The following GraphQL mutation is a more elaborated example of what is possible:
+The following GraphQL mutation is a more elaborated example of how
+CRUD operations looks like and what is possible:

 ```txt
 mutation {